smart-data-models/dataModel.DigitalInnovationHub/DigitalInnovationHubService/doc/spec_IT.md

             - coordinates
           title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     name:
-      description: The name of this item.
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     owner:
       description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
-      items: &properties_-_owner_-_items
+      items:
-        anyOf: *digitalinnovationhubservice_-_properties_-_owner_-_items_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: Property.
-Unique identifier of the entity
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Property
     relation:
-      description: 'Property.
-Model:''https://schema.org/StructuredValue''.
-Relations of the Digital Innovation Hub Service.'
+      description: Relations of the Digital Innovation Hub Service
       items:
-        - properties:
+        properties:
           alternateName:
-              description: Property.
-An alternative name for this item
+            description: An alternative name for this item
             type: string
+            x-ngsi:
+              type: Property
           dataProvider:
-              description: Property.
-A sequence of characters identifying the provider of the harmonised data entity.
+            description: A sequence of characters identifying the provider of the harmonised data entity
             type: string
+            x-ngsi:
+              type: Property
           dateCreated:
-              description: Property.
-Entity creation timestamp.
-This will usually be allocated by the storage platform.
+            description: Entity creation timestamp.
+This will usually be allocated by the storage platform
             format: date-time
             type: string
+            x-ngsi:
+              type: Property
           dateModified:
-              description: Property.
-Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.
+            description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform
             format: date-time
             type: string
+            x-ngsi:
+              type: Property
           description:
-              description: Property.
-A description of this item
+            description: A description of this item
             type: string
+            x-ngsi:
+              type: Property
           id:
-              anyOf: *digitalinnovationhubservice_-_properties_-_owner_-_items_-_anyof
+            anyOf:
+              - description: Identifier format of any NGSI entity
+                maxLength: 256
+                minLength: 1
+                pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+                type: string
+                x-ngsi:
+                  type: Property
+              - description: Identifier format of any NGSI entity
+                format: uri
+                type: string
+                x-ngsi:
+                  type: Property
-              description: Property.
-Unique identifier of the entity
+            description: Unique identifier of the entity
+            x-ngsi:
+              type: Property
           name:
-              description: Property.
-The name of this item.
+            description: The name of this item
             type: string
+            x-ngsi:
+              type: Property
           owner:
-              description: Property.
-A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
+            description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
-              items: *properties_-_owner_-_items
+            items:
+              anyOf:
+                - description: Identifier format of any NGSI entity
+                  maxLength: 256
+                  minLength: 1
+                  pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+                  type: string
+                  x-ngsi:
+                    type: Property
+                - description: Identifier format of any NGSI entity
+                  format: uri
+                  type: string
+                  x-ngsi:
+                    type: Property
+              description: Unique identifier of the entity
+              x-ngsi:
+                type: Property
             type: array
+            x-ngsi:
+              type: Property
           seeAlso:
-              description: Property. list of uri pointing to additional resources about the item
+            description: list of uri pointing to additional resources about the item
-              oneOf: &digitalinnovationhubservice_-_properties_-_seealso_-_oneof
+            oneOf:
               - items:
                   format: uri
                   type: string
                 minItems: 1
                 type: array
               - format: uri
                 type: string
+            x-ngsi:
+              type: Property
           source:
-              description: 'Property.
-A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+            description: 'A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
             type: string
+            x-ngsi:
+              type: Property
         type: object
       type: array
       x-ngsi:
         model: https://schema.org/StructuredValue
         type: Property
     seeAlso:
       description: list of uri pointing to additional resources about the item
-      oneOf: *digitalinnovationhubservice_-_properties_-_seealso_-_oneof
+      oneOf:
+        - items:
+            format: uri
+            type: string
+          minItems: 1
+          type: array
+        - format: uri
+          type: string
       x-ngsi:
         type: Property
     serviceImage:
-      description: 'Property.
-Model:''https://schema.org/URL''.
-URL of the image of the Digital Innovation Hub Service.'
+      description: URL of the image of the Digital Innovation Hub Service
       format: uri
       type: string
       x-ngsi:
         model: https://schema.org/URL
         type: Property
     serviceSubType:
-      description: 'Property.
-Model:''https://schema.org/Text''.
-ServiceSubType of the Digital Innovation Hub Service.'
+      description: ServiceSubType of the Digital Innovation Hub Service
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     serviceType:
-      description: 'Property.
-Model:''https://schema.org/Text''.
-ServiceType of the Digital Innovation Hub Service.'
+      description: ServiceType of the Digital Innovation Hub Service
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     target:
-      description: 'Property.
-Model:''https://schema.org/Text''.
-Targets of the Digital Innovation Hub Service.'
+      description: Targets of the Digital Innovation Hub Service
       items:
         type: string
       type: array